13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 1. Feigning Confusion

-The person acts like they don’t understand something you know they do.
-It’s not real confusion.
-It’s like acting to be lost so you don’t have to do something or take responsibility.
+The person acts like they don’t understand something, but you know they do.
+It’s not real Confusion.
+It’s like acting as if you’re lost, so you don’t have to do something or take Responsibility.
 For example, when you ask them to do something they’ve done before, and they argue, “Wait, how can I do that again?” even if they’ve done it many times before.

-In everyday life, A coworker avoids writing a report by acting like that Say, “What exactly is unclear?”
-This gently questions the behavior and requires for more information.
+In everyday life, a coworker avoids writing a report by acting that way, saying, “What exactly is unclear?”
+This gently questions the behavior and requires more information.

 2. Insisting on Innocence